thoklei/planar_separators/resources/test_instances/README.md

 # Contents

-This directory contains simple test instances that only serve sanity-checking purposes.
+This directory contains simple test instance_dirs that only serve sanity-checking purposes.